davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] 66%
     - [x] 75%
     - [ ] 50%
-- Needs to handle large files with a lot of nodes reading at the same time.
-    Which minimum size of block volume maximizes the throughput
-    - [ ] 800 GB
-    - [ ] 1 TB
-    - [ ] 10 TB
-    - [ ] 500 GB
-- Need to store 3TB of data how do you store it to maximize the throughput
-    - Block size could be 1Byte, 4kByte, 1MByte.
-Default is 4kByte

 - When would you use HPC
     - [x] Computational Fluid Dynamics
     - [x] Monte Carlo Risk Analysis